Computational-Plant-Science/plantit/plantit/front_end/src/docs/docs.md

+*Before getting to it...*

-## What **is** PlantIT, exactly?
+## What is PlantIT?

 ---

-**PlantIT is web workflow automation for plant scientists.**
+**PlantIT is web workflow automation for plant science.**

-PlantIT aims to make reproducible research software easy to share and easy to use.
-PlantIT is guided by the following hypotheses:
+PlantIT aims to make reproducible research software easy to share and easy to use, guided by the following hypotheses:

-- Most plant scientists have access to the web and a modern browser (when not in the field, at least).
+- Most plant scientists and breeders have access to a web browser (when not in the field, at least).
-- Most plant scientists do not care about infrastructure details.
-Plant scientists care about research.
+- Most plant scientists and breeders do not care very much about software or infrastructure details.
 - Many developers of plant science software are also plant scientists; see the previous bullet point.
-- Most developers of plant science software are familiar with `git` (and likely have a Github account).

-Too much good software sits undiscovered and idle, collecting digital dust, after the project is completed or paper published.
-PlantIT aims to change that.

 ## PlantIT **is not**: